devanooga/devanooga.com/_pages/coc.md

 - Try to find a relevant channel for a topic of discussion.
 For example, don't talk about your latest trip to the gun range in `#ruby`.
 - Political, religious, and otherwise sensitive or controversial discussions are welcome, but we ask that users keep such topics out of the #general and #random channels.
 - Users are welcome to create new channels for any topic.
 Administrators _may_ remove a channel if it is determined that it violates our CoC.
-- Bots are discouraged.
-If you would like to create a bot, please limit it to only one channel.
-Keep in mind that most users are wanting to interact with other people, not robots.
-We may remove bots if they are abused in any way.
+- Bots that provide information relevant to a channel, or provide some utility to a channel or the organization are encouraged.
+Bots that exist only as a joke or to provide content that could reasonably be considered spam are actively discouraged, and may be deleted.